 Private Counselling in Coventry & Private Psychotherapy in Coventry

-Working full time in private practice I provide Counselling Psychotherapy, and Supervision in Coventry.
+Working in full-time private practice I provide Counselling, Psychotherapy and Supervision in Coventry.

 My practice is ideally situated for access from the M6, M69 and M1 motorways.
 People come to see me from all corners of Warwickshire, the West Midlands, Leicestershire and on occasion travelling from further afield.